TheFourthAce4/CSE412Project-shop_app/README.md

 # CSE 412: Shop Management Application
 A Flask web application that interacts with a PostgreSQL database to manage a small retail shop.
-This project implements Phase 2 and Phase 3 requirements of the CSE 412 course, including:
+This project implements Phase 1, Phase 2, and Phase 3 requirements of the CSE 412 course, including:
 - ER → Relational schema (DDL)
 - Data population (CSV + COPY)
 - SQL CRUD operations